FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 ```
 kubefate cluster update -f cluster.yaml
 ```
 A KubeFATE job will be created.
-Actually at this time, a K8s one-time job will be launched, it does 2 things:
+At this time, a K8s one-time job will be launched, it will do 2 things:
 1. Shut down the "python" pod, which includes FATE-Flow and FATE-Board.
 2. It executes one or more .sql script(s) to help upgrade the schema of the MySQL database.